-The Company is presently negotiating to acquire properties in Northern Luzon and Mindanao for purposes of expansion of its seed and rice production and construction of warehouses.
-Acquisition of said properties will be funded through existing internally-generated funds.
+The Company has plans to expand its properties in Nueva Ecija and Tarlac for purposes of expansion of its seed and rice production and construction of warehouses.
+Acquisition of the expansion of the said properties would cost an estimate of Php500M to Php800M and will be funded through equity and bank loans.